MrFacundo/ft_transcendence/README.md

 #### Frontend:

-- Features a Single Page Application (SPA) that uses a class-based system to manage navigation and rendering of pages and components.
+- A Single Page Application (SPA) utilizing a class-based system for managing navigation and rendering of pages and components.
 - It communicates with the backend using RESTful APIs and WebSockets, allowing for real-time updates.
 - App, pages and components have their own state management.
 State is updated on WebSocket events, API calls, and user interactions.
 - Using the Observer pattern, pages and components can subscribe to state changes and re-render when necessary.